vishalsund/vishalsund.github.io/public/essays/an-intro-to-brain-computer-interfaces.md

 ## the data

-The data I used for this project came from the BCI Competition IV 2a dataset.
+The data I used for this project came from the [BCI Competition IV 1 dataset](https://www.bbci.de/competition/iv/desc_1.html).

 I encourage everyone to read the problem statement for this problem; it proposes a challenge of classifying motor imagery **without time cues**.
 However, since I am just introducing myself to bci's, I chose to save this problem for after this project [ I have some notes ideas about this problem in the conclusion section of this article ]

-The data is provided in a matlab file (.mat), and I did this analysis using python [ though i **really** should switch to matlab, a shift I am making right after writing this hopefully ].
-The source code for this analysis is included below if you would like to follow along:
+The data is provided in a matlab file (.mat), and I did this analysis using python [ though i **really** should switch to matlab, a shift I am making right after writing this hopefully ]

-*soure code:* [ Link ]

 The data was provided as an array of samples of each of 59 EEG electrodes/channels, sampled at 100Hz over a period of time.
 During this time, the subject was given cues to move their left or right hand, the time of each cue and its classification has been provided in the data.

+For the BCI framework, I chose a system [ that I thoroguhly explain throughout this article ] based on examples from online, best practices, and algorithms I have used in other ml projects.
+The code for the CSP function come from the Python EEG toolbox: [Boris Reuderink's EEG Tools](https://github.com/breuderink/eegtools)

 Since we are performing **cued motor imagery classification**, we only care about the time immediately after the cue is provided.
 I chose a trial length of 2 seconds, starting 0.5 seconds after cue onset.
 The data collected has several test subjects [ and some artificially generated datasets ], I only used one test subject in my analysis.